 Before formulating a budget, you have to eradicate all the unnecessary expenses so that you can manage basic expenses within your small budget.
 You should budget your funds to buy daily necessities like groceries, food items, and necessary medicine.
 You need to stick to the budget strictly so that you can sustain your family as well as manage your debts (If any).

 Prioritize your bills

 When you don’t have a job, you need to prioritize your bills and decide which one to pay first.
 This is something that will always help you manage your finances.
 Start paying off with the most important bill.
 It is suggested that you pay for food and medical expenses first followed by the mortgage bills and then the car/gas bills.

 When you do not have a job, it would be completely unwise to go for impulsive buys.
 You need to understand that your financial situation would not allow you to go for exorbitant buys.
 You should also request your family members not to buy expensive things during this crisis period.

 In case you have been laid off, you need to make a sincere effort to negotiate a particular severance package with your employer before you officially leave your workplace.
 No matter how small the severance package is, it would be beneficial for your financial needs.

 Finally, try to get a job.
 You can even do a part-time job when you have been laid off.
 The job might not be as good as the one that you had but at least some money inflow would always help you manage your finances.
-It’s better to have a little amount than not having anything at all.
+It’s better to have a small amount than not having anything at all.
 Remember, a budget would be your best friend when you have no job.
 To manage all the mandatory costs, you have to create a shoestring budget.
-If you feel difficulties in creating a budget after job loss, seek help from a financial advisor.
+If you experience difficulties in creating a budget after a job loss, seek help from a financial advisor.
 Professional advice can help you to manage finances in a better way.
 In this way, you can also get back an optimistic attitude to life.